 Salary

-• Trainee air traffic controllers earn a salary of £17,000 with NATS.
-A weekly payment of around £60 is also available to help to cover your expenses as you’ll be expected to attend one of NATS colleges for your training.
+• At NATS, trainee air traffic controllers earn £21,330.
+An annual accommodation allowance of £8,351 (paid monthly) is also provided, as you'll be expected to attend one of the NATS colleges for your training.

 • Senior controllers with substantial experience can potentially earn over £100,000 (including shift pay) at NATS busiest units.

-A benefits package including a pension scheme, voluntary benefits and family-friendly policies is typically offered at all levels.
+A benefits package including a pension scheme, voluntary benefits and family-friendly policies is offered at all levels at NATS.

 Pay at private air traffic control companies may differ slightly to that offered by NATS.

-Income data from NATS Careers.
+Income data from NATS Careers, RAF and Royal Navy.
 Figures are intended as a guide only.

 Working hours